rtasalem/bin-it/README.md

 ### Indexes

-To ensure efficient query performance, the following indexes have been set up:
+To ensure efficient query performance, the following indexes are created on database startup:

 - `bin_colours_index`: intended for more general querying to check future dates of specific bin colours.